martinjrrr/Linux.dots/README.md

 `sudo cp modified_edid.bin /usr/lib/firmware/edid/`

-`sudo mkdir /usr/lib/firmware/edid/` in the terminal if the directory does not exist
+`sudo mkdir /usr/lib/firmware/edid/` if the directory does not exist

 `kate /etc/default/grub` to open the file and add